Jim Lewis and I also have a chapter dedicated to questionnaires in Quantifying the User Experience.

 There is a slight left-side or top-down bias with response scales—respondents will tend to pick the left- or top-most choices slightly more (possibly because it requires less effort to select).
 This has the effect of making the responses slightly more favorable, so if you use this question and have any external benchmarks, be sure you match the orientation with Very Satisfied shown on the left (and at least be consistent however you present it).

 3. “Don’t Know” and “Not Applicable” are recommended and excluded from scoring.
 While the four-point scale doesn’t have a neutral option, it’s advised to add two other options for respondents, both a Don’t Know and a Not Applicable (N/A).
 It’s unclear why a participant wouldn’t know if they were satisfied with a product, but I suspect it’s because this question might be asked at various stages in a product journey, possibly with other questions.
-If possible, a better approach would be to not ask participants the question at all as it has the same effect on the calculation (their responses are excluded).
+If possible, a better services would be to not ask participants the question at all as it has the same effect on the calculation (their responses are excluded).

 4. It uses net scoring.
 The “net” is derived by taking the Very Satisfied percent of total (top-box) and subtracting the two dissatisfied as percent of total (bottom-two-box).
 The somewhat satisfied scores aren’t factored in (only in the total responses).
 An unusual twist about the scoring is that Microsoft adds 100 to this net percentage to avoid negative scores.
 It’s unclear why, but I suspect it’s because of a misplaced belief that you can’t have negative percentages or simply because people have an aversion to negative percentages.
 This bounds the score from 0 to 200.
 It also seems to be expressed as a number rather than a percentage, another topic that seems to elicit misplaced strong opinions.